MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    The following fields are collected:

-   - **currentFeatureCard** - String – The Title of the current feature card on display just before the Purchase/Buy Button was tapped
+   - **currentFeatureCard** - String – The title of the current feature card on display just before the Purchase/Buy Button was tapped
    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
    - **isDefaultSKU** - Bool – If the user is purchasing the product, we recommended for them, by displaying it by default.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session